ryry6/f1-radar-releases/README.md

  3. Click and drag where you want the radar to display
  4. During the race all the extra ui will dissappear so it's not distracting
  5. enjoy!

+# F1 Fullscreen settings (BETA v1.3.0)
+1. Open f1 radar
+2. Open settings by clicking cog wheel
+3. check "Enable Fullscreen mode"
+4. Restart f1 radar
+5. f1 radar should now show when in fullscreen

+## Known Issues
+1. F1 radar will tab you out of the F1 game when it first attaches
+2. You might need to tab out and back in once or twice for it to move to the correct spot on the screen
+3. F1 radar might cause a constant tab out of F1 radar after attaching (restarting F1 radar should fix this!)

 # Updates
 Updates will be pushed out automatically, when the download icon goes green you can restart the app and the new updates will be applied!